pfmarteau/DiFF-RF/README.md

 ### Creating and evaluating DiFF-RF
     >>> computeDiFF_RF(ntrees=512, sample_size=32)

+### Some of the outputs are saved on disk
+Data is saved in the *PKL* subdirectory
+Figures are saved in the *FIG* subdirectory

 Thanks to cite the above mentioned draft paper if you use this code.